Memory vectors for similarity search in high-dimensional spaces: Application to image search

 \mypar{Comparison with FLANN}~\cite{ML14}.
 Running the FLANN algorithm on the Holidays+Flickr1M dataset reveals that the convergence to the baseline is achieved with a speedup of 1.25, which translates to a complexity ratio of around 0.8.
 We can achieve similar performance with a complexity ratio of only 0.3.
 This confirms that FLANN is not effective for high-dimensional vectors.
 In this experiment, we use the autotune option of the FLANN library, and set target\_precision~= 0.95, build\_weight~= 0.01, and memory\_weight~= 0.

 \mypar{Execution time.} We have shown that we get close to baseline performance while executing significantly fewer operations.
 We now measure the difference in execution time under a simple setup: $d=1024$ and $N=10^{6}$ dataset vectors.
 An average dot product calculation between the query and all dataset vectors is 0.2728$s$.
 With $N/10$ memory vectors and $\approx 100k$ vectors in positive memory vectors, the execution time decreases to 0.0544$s$.
 We improve the efficiency even further with symmetric compact codes and Hamming Distance computation: the execution time becomes 0.0026$s$.
-Our method can be parallelized for even more improvement.
+Our method is parallelized for further improvement.